draumaz/plains/README.md

 - Windows support has been dropped as ncurses lacks win32 support
 - Some aspects of the game may be changed, such as dialogue

+## Release

+- Expected release should be in early May 2022
+- Binaries will be available on release day for Linux, macOS, and FreeBSD